Spectrum of non-Hermitian deep-Hebbian neural networks: Introduction of spectral density for non-Hermitian random matrices

 which indicates that if $G(w)$ is an analytic function of $w$, the density vanishes and vice versa.
 Equation \eqref{spe6} thus establishes the relationship between the spectral density $\rho$ and the resolvent $G$.

 Next, we give a concrete example to show how to use Eq.~\eqref{spe6} to calculate the spectral density from the Green's function.
-In the classic circular law for the fully asymmetric random matrix~\cite{Stein-1988}, the spectral density is bounded by $x^2+y^2=1$ on the complex plane, and the Green's function is given by
+In the classic circular law for the fully asymmetric random matrix~\cite{Stein-1988}, where $J_{ij}$ and $J_{ji}$ follows independently a Gaussian distribution, the spectral density is bounded by $x^2+y^2=1$ on the complex plane, and the Green's function is given by